 The graduate program in applied physics is regarded by its faculty to be a doctoral program.
-Students whose goal is the master's degree are admitted rarely, and only in special situations.
+Students whose goal is a terminal master's degree will not be admitted to the program except in rare circumstances.

 A professional in the field should be able to cope with any physics problem that confronts him or her in a technological context.
 Graduate study in applied physics should therefore cover considerable ground with the least possible loss of depth.
 Independent and original research is essential, but not for the purpose of acquiring advanced knowledge in a narrow specialty.
 In today's rapidly changing technology, an applied physicist should not expect to remain precisely within the field of thesis research; the training received should enable him or her to contribute easily to related fields of physics.